‘Fancy a Dander?‘ …. is the most current photographic exhibition by West Belfast photographer Sean Allen.

 The exhibition was launched at The Belfast Feile An Phoball Festival in August 2017 and was met with great reviews and will take the viewer on a tour around the streets of Belfast between 1986 -1998 and will provide a glimpse into the lives and the resilience of the people that Allen encountered.

-A selection of some of Sean’s photographs can be purchased via the Shop tab here or If you would like to exhibit this exhibition or discuss usage rights please contact Sean for more information in the contact page here.
+A selection of some of Sean’s photographs will be available for purchase in the coming weeks watch out for an option on the main menu.
+If you would like to host this exhibition or discuss usage rights to any photos please contact Sean for more information in the contact page here.

 Sean is currently working on his first book Fancy a Dander 1 which will include images from this exhibition and is due to be published in the Spring of 2018.